lenastempfle/lenastempfle/content/authors/admin/_index.md

 work:
   - position: Research Assistant
-    company_name: Institute for Information Infrastructure at KIT
+    company_name: Chair for Critical Information Infrastructure at KIT
     company_url: ''
     company_logo: ''
     date_start: 2019-07-01
     date_end: 2020-07-31
     summary: |
       Responsibilities include:
-      - Research support in data analytics for health care data
+      - Publication of a scientific paper on data analytics in healthcare
-      - Creation and performance of human-computer experiments
+      - Design and execution of scientific experiments

+  - position: Research Assistant
+    company_name: Karlsruhe Service Research Institute (KSRI) and Chair of Discrete Optimization at KIT
+    company_url: ''
+    company_logo: ''
+    date_start: 2017-11-01
+    date_end: 2020-08-31
+    summary: |
+      Responsibilities include:
+      - Simulation-based layout planning for the emergency department of a regional hospital using data analytics
+      - Co-organization of the OHRAS 2019 scientific conference

   - position: Research Assistant
     company_name: Institute for Information Systems and Marketing (IISM) and Chair for Information Systems and Service Design at KIT